Sacheen Littlefeather: Ancestry dispute

 Roger Ebert had disputed Littlefeather's Native American ethnicity in 2004 in an obituary for Marlon Brando, stating that after her attendance at the Oscars she was "identified as Maria Cruz, an actress who was not an Indian".
 He subsequently published a letter received from Littlefeather's lawyer, which asked him to clarify that Littlefeather was Native American, with a father who was "Yaqui and White Mountain Apache".
 The lawyer's letter claimed that Cruz was her married name.
 However, on her official website, a response to Ebert's article contradicts the lawyer and states that she was born Maria Cruz.
 In the statement, Littlefeather continued to claim to be Yaqui and White Mountain Apache.

 Because Littlefeather had been a prominent activist, these allegations caused mixed reactions.
-Academic and journalist Dina Gilio-Whitaker, who studies Native Americans in the US, wrote that the truth about community leaders is "crucial", even if it means losing a "hero", and that the work Littlefeather did is still valuable, but there is a need to be honest about the harm done by pretendians, especially by those who manage to fool so many people that they become iconic, as Littlefeather did.
+Academic and journalist Dina Gilio-Whitaker, who studies Native Americans in the U.S., wrote that the truth about community leaders is "crucial", even if it means losing a "hero", and that the work Littlefeather did is still valuable, but there is a need to be honest about the harm done by false claims of Indigenous identity.
 Gilio-Whitaker specified:

 The stereotype Littlefeather embodied depended on non-Native people not knowing what they were looking at, or knowing what constitutes legitimate American Indian identity.
 There is a pattern that "pretendians" follow: They exploit people's lack of knowledge about who American Indian people are by perpetuating ambiguity in a number of ways.
 Self-identification, or even DNA tests, for instance, obscure the fact that American Indians have not only a cultural relationship to a specific tribe and the United States but a legal one.
 Pretendians rarely can name any people they are related to in a Native community or in their family tree.
 They also just blatantly lie.
 Pretendianism is particularly prevalent in entertainment, publishing and academia. [...]
 Harm is caused when resources and even jobs go to fakes instead of the people they were intended for.